lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

    -----END PRIVATE KEY-----
 ~~~

+Bob checks that the length of the ciphertext is less than nLen bytes.

+Bob checks that the ciphertext is greater than zero and is less
+than his RSA modulus.

-Bob decrypts the integer z with his RSA private key:
+Bob decrypts the ciphertext with his RSA private key to obtain
+the integer z:

 ~~~
    9c126102a5c1c0354672a3c2f19fc9ddea988f815e1da812c7bd4f8eb082bdd1